Pavel-77-ro/CNote/README.md

    cd frontend
 2. Install dependencies with `npm install`
 3. Type `npm run dev` for starting the client on port 3000
+4. Type `npm run test` for running the proof of concept tests for FolderSystem component